Southern Baptist Convention: Moderates–conservatives controversy

-LGBTQ
+Marriage

+Since 1976, the Convention has adopted 22 resolutions supporting only marriage between a man and a woman and opposing same-sex marriage.

 Since 1992, the national convention has "disfellowshipped" various churches that support LGBTQ inclusion.
 In 2018, the District of Columbia Baptist Convention was disfellowshipped for this reason.

 On June 10, 2025, at the annual meeting in Dallas, the convention voted overwhelmingly in favor of working to overturn the legal right to same-sex marriage.
-It was the first time the Southern Baptist Convention had asked representatives of its member churches to do this.
+It was the first time the SBC had asked representatives of its member churches to do this.
 The same resolution opposed "transgender ideology".
-The resolution, "On Restoring Moral Clarity through God’s Design for Gender, Marriage, and the Family", was written by Andrew T. Walker, an ethicist at a seminary in Kentucky.
+The resolution, "On Restoring Moral Clarity through God's Design for Gender, Marriage, and the Family", was written by Andrew T. Walker, an ethicist at a Kentucky seminary.

+Iraq War

+In 2002, in the leadup to the Iraq War, the conference endorsed it as a just war as outlined by the Land Letter.
+It was the only mainstream Christian denomination to support US intervention.
+After the war started, the convention continued supporting it.
+As the war dragged on, support for it eroded, with many questioning the convention's position.

 Critical race theory

 By November 2020, the six convention seminary presidents called critical race theory "unbiblical".
 They emphasized the importance of not turning to secular ideas to confront racism.
 Four African American churches left the SBC over the leadership's charged statement on the issue.